bkrigeris/elk/README.md

 ## Target audience for this project

-While this Elastic Stack is not designed for enterprise usage, it can be spun up quickly and easily to help a network engineer or system administrator capture logs and send them to a remote system.
+While this Elastic Stack is not designed for enterprise usage, it can be spun up quickly and easily to help a network engineer or system administrator capture, search and visualize logs.
 This is especially helpful when troubleshooting Cisco IOS devices that don't retain logs on reboot or have a small syslog buffers.

 ## Prerequisites